mtripg6666tdr/candyget/README.md

 ### candyget(url, returnType, options?, body?)

 `candyget` will automatically infer the method type; if `body` is present, it will infer as `POST`, otherwise it will infer as `GET`.
-If you wish to specify a different method, you can use
+If you wish to specify a different method, you can use:

 ### candyget(method, url, returnType, options?, body?)